moehriegitt/vastringify/README.md

  - `c` prints integers (but not pointers) as characters, like a one-element string.
-Note that the NUL character is not printed, but behaves like an empty string.
+Note that the NUL character is not printed, but behaves like an empty string, unless quotation is used.
    For string quotation where hexadecimals are printed, this uses lower case characters.

  - `a`, `f`, and `g` print like `s`, but will print differently when floating point support is added.